VeriBlock/pop-bch/IntegrationMarkDown.md

 ## Add VeriBlock pop forkresolution

-Before we start implementing the pop forkresolution algorithm, we will make a short code refactoring, will create a function in the chainparams which will define if the pop security is enabled. chainparams.h
+Before we start implementing the pop forkresolution algorithm, we will make a short code refactoring, will create a function in the chainparams which will define if the pop security is enabled.\
+[<font style="color: red">chainparams.h</font>]
 ```diff
      // VeriBlock
 +    bool isPopEnabled(int height) const {